What Should I Feed My Worms

 Worm Bin Bedding-How important is it?

 First, let’s talk about their bedding.
 Worm bin bedding is probably way more important than most people might think.
 If you do not use the right bedding or enough of the right bedding your worms will struggle, not thrive, and they may even die.
 It really is that important.
 Good bedding helps provide the proper moisture level and oxygen level in the bin.
 It helps with their freedom of movement and it makes managing their environment easier on you, the worm farmer.
-Because bedding is high in carbon and low in nitrogen, it helps absorb any offensive odors that may bother you, even if they don’t bother the worms.
+Because bedding is high in carbon and low in nitrogen, it helps absorb any offensive odors that may bother you, even if it doesn't bother the worms.
 Also, certain kinds of bedding even act as a mild buffer for the worm's environment if the food you feed them increases the acidity level more than they like.
 Bedding is also a food source for them, they eat the richer foods than they eat some bedding, kind of like our meat and potatoes.
 They need both.
 So don’t be skimpy on the bedding.
 I have often heard that you cannot have too much bedding, and the longer I work with these amazing composting worms, the more I believe it.

 Great Bedding sources:

 - Shredded Cardboard - probably one of their favorites and one of the best.
+Just make sure you remove any tape or glossy stickers and of course do not use cardboard with glossy paper on it.

-- Shredded Newspaper- just don’t use any glossy paper.
+- Shredded Newspaper- again, just don’t use any glossy paper.
 This one does sometimes get clumped up if it is all by itself.

 - Shredded Leaves- nutritionally this is one of the best, but it's not the best for aeration or moisture retention until it gets aged a little.
 If you mix this one with shredded cardboard it’s awesome.